 Pro Tip: Pick one plan and stick to it.

 Wait?
 Food choices?
-Do you need to change your eating habits during IF?
+Do I need to change my eating habits during IF?

 Truth time: If you want to see results and feel the benefits of IF, you do need to adapt your eating.
 Keep that in mind when choosing a plan.